mohsensafaei/Dynamic-Input-onnxruntime/README.md

 3. **Download the Model**: Obtain the ONNX model you want to use with dynamic input support and place it in the appropriate directory within the project structure.

-4. **Run the Example**: Execute the provided example script to see how to run a model with dynamic input:
+4. **Run the Code**: Execute the provided example script to see how to run a model with dynamic input:

     ```bash
     mkdir build && cd build